The Benefits of Celebrating Holidays in the Classroom

 Many educators have fought to continue celebrating holidays in the classroom because they see firsthand the value these lessons bring to their students.
-Holidays can be a fun and exciting way to open doors to talking about different cultures and languages.
+Holidays can open doors to talking about different cultures and languages.
 They can also help teach important lessons about kindness, gratefulness, and selflessness.

 Also, since the public school schedule is largely centered around Christian and Jewish holidays, many students may end up attending school on holidays that are important to them and their families.
 Recognizing these holidays in the classroom can help these students celebrate and share a part of their cultures while they are in school.
 Celebrating is a great way to be an inclusive and culturally responsible teacher, especially if you have ELLs in your classroom or live in a diverse community.

-Check out our five tips for celebrating holidays in the classroom in an impactful and appropriate way.
+Check out our six tips for celebrating holidays in the classroom in an inclusive and appropriate way.